Conditions Primary Congenital Hypothyroidism

 Contact your baby’s doctor as soon as possible if your baby has any of these signs.

 The most common treatment for primary congenital hypothyroidism (CH) is thyroid hormone replacement therapy.
-Your baby may need to take L-thyroxine pills, a synthetic thyroid hormone, to replace the natural thyroid hormone that his or her body does not make enough of.
+Your baby may need to take L-thyroxine pills, a synthetic thyroid hormone, to replace the natural thyroid hormone that their body does not make enough of.
 An endocrinologist can help determine the appropriate amount of L-thyroxine for your baby and write a prescription (see Accessing Care).

-If your baby is taking thyroid hormone pills, you may need to restrict the amount of soy and iron in his or her diet.
+If your baby is taking thyroid hormone pills, you may need to restrict the amount of soy and iron in their diet.
 Soy and iron affect how the body absorbs thyroid hormones from the pills.
 Tell your baby’s doctor if your baby eats soy-based formula or takes iron supplements.

 If treatment starts soon after birth, children with primary congenital hypothyroidism (CH) can have healthy growth and development.
 This is why newborn screening for CH is so important.